evidence-dev/evidence/sites/docs/pages/reference/dark-mode.md

 Invoked by setting the `experimentalDarkMode` prop on a project's layout.

-## CSS Variables
+## CSS Tokens

-1. Background, foreground, muted foreground etc.
+* Background, foreground, muted foreground etc.
-1. Can be invoked in _both_ tailwind classes and in css variables
+* Can be invoked in _both_ tailwind classes and in css variables

 ## Mode Watcher

-1. Store which gives the current mode
+* Store which gives the current mode
+* Dark: operator in tw
-1. Switch in the layout
+* Switch in the layout

 ## Echarts dark theme

-1. Detects the mode of the page, and toggles between themes in the main echarts action
+* Detects the mode of the page, and toggles between themes in the main echarts action

+# Help needed / more to do

+* Toggling the echarts theme without needing to refresh
+* User's entering colours into props pose a problem
+* Prism theme
+* Prevent print in dark
+* Dropped reference lines
+* Calendar heatmap empty state
+* data table pagination Shifting on hover
+* Refactor atoms/button
+* Improve styling on atoms/tabs
+* Users should be able to provide a light and dark mode wordmark
 ----